sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ### **getInstanceIdByTaskUrl**

-Get the process instance id by the task id in url.
+Get the process instance ID by the task ID in the URL.
 Use it by: ${context.currentInstanceId}.

 - Example